k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/12_discovery_monitor.md

-# Discovery Job Execution Monitor
+# Discovery Execution Monitor

-The purpose of the Discovery job execution monitor is to track the progress of the Discovery process.
+The purpose of the Discovery execution monitor is to track the Discovery progress.
 The monitoring provides valuable insights that can help to follow-up the job execution, displaying the progress per each step.

 Click Discovery in the top Catalog navigation bar to open the monitor: